Wintana and her family lived in a shelter made of plastic tarp and then a shed for over a decade.Continue reading FROM SHELTER TO HOME

-Boge remembers well her days as a beggar, spending long days on the streets of Addis Ababa but often bringing home less than the equivalent of an American penny.
+Boge remembers well her days as a beggar, only bringing home less than the equivalent of an American penny.
 Continue reading A New Life for Boge

-Eleven years ago, Befikadu Ayanew was sponsored through Hope In View.
-Things improved, but then COVID flattened his mom’s business and they lost their house.
+Life had improved through sponsorship, but COVID flattened his mom’s business and they lost their house.
 Continue reading Perseverance After COVID

 Wosene’s husband left her when she was 6-months pregnant with their son.
 He sold their property and took all the money, leaving her and their 4-year-old daughter to live on the street and earn her living by begging.
 Her son was born on the street.
 Two years ago, a guard told her to go to our child sponsorship program.
 Continue reading From Beggar to Business Owner